 Added to this if you are in a workplace pension scheme then your employer must also make a contribution to your pension.

-From April, the minimum will be 2% but many workplace pension schemes will contribute much more.
+Since April, the minimum has risen from 2% to 3%, but many workplace pension schemes will contribute much more.

 Some will even match your contribution up to a certain level – for instance, if you contribute 7% then your employer will as well so the amount you are putting away can really build up over time.